Onsala Space Observatory is active in developing technologies, components, instruments and methods for radio astronomy and Earth science observations.

 Receiver systems for radio astronomy and Earth sciences are also developed by the Electronics Laboratory

 located at the observatory in Onsala, often in cooperation with GARD.
 In particular, the electronics laboratory develops and services receivers and other equipment for the telescopes and Earth science instruments at the Onsala site.
-The laboratory has taken part in prototyping and developed the water vapour receivers for ALMA, and is involved in two of the consortia designing equipment for the Square Kilometre Array, SKA
+The laboratory has taken part in prototyping and developed the water vapour receivers for ALMA, and is involved in designing equipment for the Square Kilometre Array, SKA